 Would I do this, though?
 Nope, I wouldn’t.
 Except for the summer months, I personally only wear a yukata when I am in an onsen town.

 So there is nothing wrong with wearing a yukata to a public onsen or sento, but it is uncommon.
-As long as you don’t want to stand out, I wouldn’t recommend you doing it.
+As long as you don’t want to stand out, I wouldn’t recommend you do it.
 For the wear-a-yukata-to-onsen experience better visit one of the onsen towns.

 Do Japanese Wear Yukata to Hot Springs?